preludeorg/test/tests/d1f90df0-de33-431f-b9f5-f73569d18b7b/README.md

-# Will my host prevent/block an attempted outgoing ping sweep
+# Will my host prevent an attempted outgoing ping sweep?

 This VST tests whether a host can detect an attempted ping sweep, which is a common technique used by attackers to discover live hosts on a network.
-The code utilizes the "ping" command to send a single ICMP packet to each IP address within a specified network range, and checks if any of the hosts respond.
-If a response is received, it indicates that the host is up and an attacker may want to attempt to pivot to that machine.
+The code utilizes the "ping" command to send a single ICMP packet to each IP address within a specified network range and checks if any of the hosts respond.
+If a response is received, it indicates that the host is up, and an attacker may want to attempt to pivot to that machine.

 ```
 [+] Starting test